Home/Fruits/Safou

 Health Benefits

-Rich in healthy fats, particularly oleic acid, which can help improve heart health by reducing bad cholesterol levels.
+Rich in healthy fats, particularly oleic acid, which can help reduce bad cholesterol levels and promote heart health.

-High in antioxidants, which can help combat oxidative stress and reduce the risk of chronic diseases.
+Contains antioxidants that may help protect against oxidative stress and reduce the risk of chronic diseases.

-Contains essential vitamins and minerals, including Vitamin C and potassium, which support immune function and cardiovascular health.
+Provides essential vitamins and minerals, including potassium and vitamin C, which support overall health and immune function.

 Possible Risks & Side Effects

-!Excessive consumption may lead to high caloric intake due to its fat content, which could contribute to weight gain if not balanced with physical activity.
+!Excessive consumption may lead to high caloric intake due to its fat content, which could contribute to weight gain.

 !Individuals with nut allergies should exercise caution, as safou's fat profile may trigger similar allergic reactions.